fabulush1/CIT114_FALL2021/README.md

 # CIT 114 Week 2

+Summarize a few key points made in the readings or videos.
+Identify two quotes that were made, that you found interesting.
+What new facts did you learn from this section?
+What questions remain in your mind after reading this section?

 ## Here are some important things I learned
+- I learned it not everything online is the cloud.
+The question in one of the assignenments threw me because I thought everything online is the cloud.
+My brain still thinks about IT the way it was 20 years ago.

 ### WEEK 2 - CLOUD COMPUTING

 #### Brief History